 I know so many musicians that own home recording software, but don’t know how to use it.
 Most of these folks got the software with every intention of recording and selling their own CD, but became intimidated by the software’s seeming complexity and either gave up or put the project “on hold” until they get the time or inclination to learn the program.
 Shyaa.

 So if you really want to learn to use your home recording software, find some lessons that teach you home recording concepts first.
 Home Brew Audio is one such website.
-But however you do it, your learning curve for any recording software will be greatly flattened afterward.
+But however you do it, your learning curve for any recording software will be greatly flattened (that's a good thing :-)) afterward.